 Fellows are required to have completed an ACGME-accredited pediatric or combined pediatric-internal medicine residency program.

-The application consists of curriculum vitae, three letters of recommendation (one from the Program Director, two additional Letters of Recommendation from faculty members) and a one-page personal statement detailing reasons for wanting to pursue academic training in Pediatric Hospital Medicine.
-Applications may be submitted from July 1 - September 15.
-Interviews will run from September to mid-November.
+The application consists of curriculum vitae, three letters of recommendation (one from the Program Director, two additional Letters of Recommendation from faculty members), and a one-page personal statement detailing reasons for wanting to pursue academic training in Pediatric Hospital Medicine.
+Our program uses the PHM Fellowship Common Application.
+Interview invitations will be extended starting on August 12th.
+Interviews will occur in October and November.

 The Children's Mercy Pediatric Hospital Medicine Fellowship Program participates in the National Residency Matching Program.
 The Match opens in August.